 Why is it better to have a prominent unsubscribe link?

-5. Your email design has a bad text-to-image ratio
+4. Your email design has a bad text-to-image ratio

 But it means your emails shouldn't be images only.

-Note: Layout blocks—even the ones that only contain text—will render as images in the final email design.
+Note: Layout blocks—even the ones that only contain text—will render as static images in the final email design.

-6. You are using spam trigger words
+5. You’re using spam trigger words

 Spam filters not only analyze your email subject lines but also the body of the email.
 Sometimes these words seem harmless.
-But as they have been often misused by scammers and in phishing emails, they can alarm the spam filters.
+But as they have been often misused by scammers and in phishing emails, they can alarm spam filters.

-For example, Mail-Tester checks your email and gives it a score on a scale of 10.
-They tell you what’s good and where you could improve.
+There are also free tools that can test the spamminess of your emails before sending them to your whole audience.
+For example, Mail-Tester checks your email and gives it a score on a scale of 1-10.
+They tell you what’s working well and where you could improve.

-You can also send a test email to yourself from within the Flodesk email editor.
+Lastly, you can also send a test email to yourself from within the Flodesk email editor.

-- Click on the paper plane icon in the upper left area of the screen.
+Click on the paper plane icon in the upper left area of the screen.

-- Add a subject line.
+Add a subject line.

-- Add your email address as recipient.
+Add your email address as the recipient.

-- Click on Send test now.
+Click on Send test now.

 If the test email lands in your own spam folder, that's a sign that you need to change your design or email copy.

-7. You are sending your marketing emails from a freemail address
+6. You’re sending your marketing emails from a freemail address

-Emails sent from free Yahoo, iCloud, me.com, bellsouth.net, Hotmail, and even Gmail addresses have a much higher chance of being flagged as spam than a custom domain, such as email@example.com.
+Emails sent from free Yahoo, iCloud, me.com, bellsouth.net, Hotmail and even Gmail addresses have a much higher chance of being flagged as spam than a custom domain, such as email@example.com.

 When you buy your website's domain and domain email address, it gets officially registered for you.
 It establishes you as a trustworthy, legitimate business.
-So if you're serious about email this is your best bet.
+So if you're serious about email, this is your best bet.
 It looks more professional, too!

-As an additional important step make sure to authenticate your sending domain email address.
+As an additional important step, make sure to authenticate your sending domain email address.
 You can read about how to authenticate your domain via DKIM here.